Criminal Defense Attorney in McKinney

 Drawing on this knowledge, we adapt defense strategies to each case, offering guidance based on what works locally.
 Throughout your matter, we answer your questions directly and give concrete advice shaped by our practical courtroom experience.

-Texas Criminal Classifications and Penalties
+Texas Criminal Classifications and Penalties in Collin County Courts

 In Texas, criminal offenses are divided into distinct categories that define both the severity of the charge and the punishment you face.
 From misdemeanors to capital felonies, every level carries serious implications for your freedom, finances, and future.